NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/users/quick-start.md

 ## 💻 Step 3 - Connect via Serial

 1. In the FIRM Web App click on the `Connect to Firm` button.
 2. A dialog should pop up showing available serial ports, click the one corresponding to the FIRM device.
-This should contain `STM32` in it.
-TODO: Make this more clear.
+The name should contain `STM32` in it.
 3. Click **Connect**.

 Now you should see that the app has connected to the FIRM device.
 Confirm you see **live status** from the device by